Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Optimization Methods for Joint PLQ and Shape Parameter Estimation.

-where $H$ is $C^1$, with globally Lipschitz partial gradients, while the functions $r_1$ and $r_2$ are required to be only proper lower semicontinuous (in particular not necessarily convex, finite valued, or smooth).
-Even though $\log[n_c(\theta)]$ is smooth (see Theorem~\ref{th:smoothness}), it must be relegated to $r_2(\theta)$, since otherwise it can easily violate the Lipschitz assumptions on $H$.
-Therefore, to apply PALM to~\eqref{eq:obj}, we take
+The PALM and PAM algorithms \cite{bolte2014proximal} can be used to minimize~\eqref{eq:PalmForm} when $H$ is $C^1$, with globally Lipschitz partial gradients, while the functions $r_1$ and $r_2$ are proper lower semicontinuous; in particular they are not required to be convex, finite-valued, or smooth.
+The term $r_1(x)$ is useful if we need simple regularization and constraints on $x$, such as sparsity or non-negativity.
+Even though $\log[n_c(\theta)]$ is smooth (see Theorem~\ref{th:smoothness}), it must be relegated to $r_2(\theta)$, since otherwise it violates the Lipschitz assumptions on the partial gradients of $H$.
+Therefore, to apply PALM or PAM to~\eqref{eq:obj}, we take